 New students beginning in the studio commit to a six week session, which costs $120 and includes the use of studio tools, glazes, firings, and one 25-pound bag of stoneware clay.
 At the end of the initial six weeks, the new potter may pay monthly fees to continue as long as they wish at Bright Leaf Pottery.

-Open Studio is available for experienced potters on Wednesday evenings, 7-9 PM, and is also currently full.
-Please email Phyllis to join the waiting list and to inquire about Open Studio fees.
+Open Studio is available for experienced potters to work on their own on Wednesday evenings, 7-9 PM, and is also currently full.

 To contact Phyllis, send your email to email@example.com

 I first threw on the wheel in the late 1980's at my friend Claudia Cartee's pottery studio, which had an electric wheel.
 As I remember it, Claudia had to help me center anything I attempted to throw.
 While I enjoyed the end result of my first efforts at throwing pottery -- the final product generally being a smallish cereal bowl -- I look back now and realize that those casual sessions at Claudia's studio were the beginning of discovering my love for the sensation of clay and slip on my fingers and the quiet concentration required while throwing on a wheel.
 As the years went by, I learned to "feel one with the clay" and I have learned to enjoy communal throwing sessions as well as solitary time at the wheel.

 I throw on a handmade kick-wheel, which I first learned at Scottie Allen's studio in Maryland.
 I began throwing at Scottie's in the fall of 1995.
 Now I use the kick-wheel at her studio as well as at my home studio in Washington, DC.

 At Scottie's we glaze for Cone 10 reduction firings but here at Bright Leaf Pottery I glaze Cone 6, or 7, oxidation firings in my electric kiln.